aliras1/FileTribe/README.md

 ##### :warning: WARNING :warning:
 FileTribe is still in pre-alpha state.
 Do **NOT** use it for storing or sharing sensitive data.
 All branches are highly unstable.

+Contract address of the development version on Ropsten: [0xec189ACCfbCAb44ED7b7665F293D45287120419b](https://ropsten.etherscan.io/address/0xec189ACCfbCAb44ED7b7665F293D45287120419b)

 ## Dependency

-In order to use FileTribe, you will need a running IPFS daemon.
-To install IPFS, [download](https://dist.ipfs.io/#go-ipfs) it and then run
+In order to use FileTribe, you will need a running [IPFS](https://ipfs.io/) daemon.
+To install [IPFS](https://ipfs.io/), [download](https://dist.ipfs.io/#go-ipfs) it and then run
 ```
 $ tar xvfz go-ipfs.tar.gz
 $ cd go-ipfs